"An Architect's most useful tools are an eraser at the drafting board and a wrecking bar at the site" Frank Lloyd Wright

 I am not only a fan of mid (20th) century architecture, but of the history, design, culture, and film of the period.
 So I have decided to branch out from my blog’s initial focus, a specific look at architecture and widen that net to encompass other fields of artistic expression.
 Specifically I would like to share some of my passion for automotive design on this post.
 I went to the Hershey, PA Auto Show & Swap Meet this year and took tons of pictures of cars that moved me, rolling sculpture really.
 This post sort of grew around my favorites; Lincolns, Chryslers & Imperials, and a few other Forward Look Mopars(other Chrysler Corporation cars of the late 50's & early 60's.)
 I am a pretty big car nut, have been since as far back as I can remember, in fact as a toddler I entertained adults with my ability to name the kind of car they drove, I was particularly good at identifying a car by the wheel covers, the part of a car a small child sees up close pretty often.
 Unlike most car nuts I care not one bit about engines, power trains, or mechanicals.
 My love has always been for the shape, the design, the styling of the automobile.
 My favorite cars are luxury cars, the sleek, long, and elegant cruisers of the mid 50’s through the 70’s.

-I have a fondness for some cars even through to the present day.
-The Chrysler 300 since 2005 has been my favorite contemporary car as it clearly recalls the great land yachts of old.
 My interests often overlap and will lead to exposure to something from one area to another.
 For example, as a child my favorite cars were Continental Marks by the Lincoln Division of the Ford Motor Company.
 I found the spare tire motif of the deck lid especially distinctive, and it probably nurtured my love of sleek, long, and elegant luxury cars.

 My history hobby over lapped with my car interest when I discovered the Lincoln Continental limousine associated with the administration of President Kennedy.
 Perhaps the historical interest reinforced a childhood predilection, at any rate I “fell” for the slab sided Lincoln Continentals of the 1960’s.
 Jacqueline Kennedy had a stunning 1960 Imperial Le Baron limousine for her use as first lady that would turn up in my Kennedy studies.
 The elegant black limo boasted gigantic fins, and an intriguing leather half roof.
 These cars were extremely rare having been hand built in Italy from Chrysler Corporation built body components in Detroit.